 The 'Law and Order' Campaign of right-wing French Presidential candidate, Jean Royer, has attracted a fair amount of disorder during the past weeks.

-The 'Law and Order' Campaign of right-wing French Presidential candidate, Jean Royer, has attracted a fair amount of disorder during the past weeks.
+Background: The 'Law and Order' Campaign of right-wing French Presidential candidate, Jean Royer, has attracted a fair amount of disorder during the past weeks.
 But when he made his final speech of the presidential campaign in Paris on Friday (May 3), the violence reached new heights.